NicolasDorier/DBTrie/README.md

 ## Best practices

+* Do not attempt to use a single `Transaction` in a concurrent way.
 * Use small keys.
 The bigger the key, the more resource consuming are lookups.
 * The API allows the use of `[ReadOnly]Memory<byte>` extensively to limit allocations.
 If you are writting performance sensitive code, consider using those.
 * Think of disposing the `IRow` you get from a table.
 This decrease the pressure on the garbage collector.